Third person camera - best practice?

 So I have to render+animate the selected avatar while navigating and would like to be able to switch between 3rd and 1st person.

 My worry is that if I choose the wrong path, a lot of the existing vrspace-features might become buggy so I better ask first because pretty sure there are elegant ways prepared already !

-RE: Third person camera - best practice? - Added by Josip Almasi 6 months ago
+RE: Third person camera - best practice? - Added by Josip Almasi over 1 year ago

 Have you seen avatar-test.html yet? https://www.vrspace.org/babylon/avatar-test.html